Gliese 876b

 The God Helmet

-My miniature version of THE GOD HELMET.
-In 2013 I had the opportunity to interview professor Michael A. Persinger (Ph.D., C.Psych.) from Laurentian University for a documentary.
-I heard about his work through a childhood friend (Charles Cook) @dumpjack who was his student in the 1990s.
-In fact, if it weren’t for knowing Charles, I would not have got the interview.
+This is my miniature version of THE GOD HELMET.
+In 2013, I had the opportunity to interview Professor Michael A. Persinger (Ph.D., C.Psych.) from Laurentian University for a documentary.
+I heard about his work through a childhood friend (Charles Cook) @dumpjack, who was his student in the 1990s.
+In fact, if it weren’t for knowing Charles, I would not have gotten the interview.

-In the mid to late 1990s, it was the peak time of X-Files, alien abduction stories, ghosts, and everything Fortean in nature --and at Laurentian, they studied these aspects with actual scientific experiments.
-To me, this was absolutely wild, and it totally intrigued me.
+In the mid- to late 1990s, it was the peak time of X-Files, alien abduction stories, ghosts, and everything Fortean in nature—and at Laurentian, they studied these aspects with actual scientific experiments.
+To me, this was wild, and it totally intrigued me.
 Usually, science is very conservative, but this was ‘fringe’ science that explored the limits of the human brain.
 The God helmet was featured on several TV shows like Unsolved Mysteries, Nova, and Horizon.

-The helmet was an experimental apparatus that was created by Stanley Koren and neuroscientist Michael Persinger.
-In basic terms, it worked by introducing a complex patterned pulsed magnetic signal (extremely low frequency and low-intensity magnetic field) to the head of the person that wore it.
+Stanley Koren and neuroscientist Michael Persinger created the helmet, an experimental apparatus that worked by introducing a complex patterned pulsed magnetic signal (extremely low-frequency and low-intensity magnetic field) to the head of the person who wore it.
 Its purpose was to study creativity and religious experience by subtly stimulating the temporal lobes, as one of Persinger's most famous hypotheses suggested that mystical experiences were associated with the temporal lobes of the human brain.
-Some of the participants that wore the God helmet occasionally reported a sensed presence.
+Some participants wearing the God helmet occasionally reported a sensed presence.

 Project Bluebook Files